 University Technology Services (UTS), under the direction of the Division of Information Technology and the chief information officer, provides centralized and distributed computing and telecommunications for academic, research, and administrative use to support the University's mission and meet the needs of the faculty, staff, and students at the University of South Carolina.
 UTS provides computing, telecommunications, networking, data security, video transport, Web services, customer support, desktop and server support, installation and maintenance of technology infrastructure, policies and procedures, software licensing and distribution, planning, partnerships, applications development, and support to operational systems that serve the USC community.

-For more information about technology at USC, please visit www.sc.edu/technology.
+For more information about technology resources at USC, please visit www.sc.edu/technology.

 McKissick Museum at the University of South Carolina, accredited by the American Association of Museums, is located at the head of the historic Horseshoe.
 Remodeled in 1976 to serve as a center for the University's museums, art gallery, and archives, McKissick was formerly the central library at USC.
 In order to "tell the story of Southern life, culture, and community," the museum administers a broad range of activities.
 Exhibitions and collections include: Southern folk art; works by state and regional artists; artifacts relating to the University's history, the history of South Carolina, and the material culture of the South; and the Bernard Baruch Silver Collection.
 The Howard Gemstone Collection, which is part of one of the finest collections of minerals in the Southeast; the extensive Ferillo political campaign memorabilia collection; and the South Carolina Folk Arts Resource Center are also parts of McKissick Museum.
 Art, history, and science traveling exhibitions are offered as well as exhibitions based on the permanent collections and faculty research interests.
 Special cultural events and other educational activities are also regularly scheduled.
 McKissick also administers a graduate-level certificate program in museum management.